ErikWPE/manager/README.md

 ### What I Expect of You

 - *Communication* – I prefer over communicating in lieu of not enough communication.
-I attempt to pick up on subtle queues and read between the lines, but my mind reading skills still need some development.
+I attempt to pick up on subtle cues and read between the lines, but my mind reading skills still need some development.
 Don’t hesitate to let me know where I can help; I’m available via chat, e-mail, text or phone.
 If there’s somewhere you need to be, just let me and the team know.
 -	*Feedback* – Now that you know what you can expect of me, definitely call me out on it if I’m not living up to the expectations I set out for you.
 Additionally, if there’s an expectation you have for me that I haven’t laid out above, feel free to let me know.
 I treat all feedback, positive and negative, as essential.
 Just as you need to grow in your career, I need to grow as a manager too.
 I believe a key component of this growth is through feedback from the people I serve.

 ## In Conclusion